thnewlands/unity-botw-screenspace-rain/README.md

-# Breath of the Wild style screen space rain for deferred rendering
+# Breath of the Wild Style Screen Space Rain Impacts for Deffered
 This is a currently rough (still WIP) -- study of Breath of the Wild's rain impact effect for the ridges of objects.

 # The basic idea: